tonioloewald/bindinator.js/docs/overview.md

 ## components

 Components are self-contained reusable software blobs.

-Typically a component is a single `.component.html` file, of the form:
+A component can be defined using a single `.component.html` file, of the form:

 ```
 <!--